garethcull/open-ab/README.md

 # References

 1. <a href="https://www.prototypr.ai" rel="dofollow">prorotypr.ai</a> - Used GPT-4 chat in prototypr.ai to generate first draft of this code, which was later edited.
-I also generated and edited landing page template from prototypr.ai's landing page generator tool.
+I also generated and edited landing page templates from prototypr.ai's landing page generator tool.

 2. <a href="https://support.google.com/analytics/">Google Analytics 4 Support Page</a>